 (ii) At any other time on the requisition in writing of no less than four Branch Members or ten percent of the members, whichever is the greater.
 He/she shall give seven days notice of any such meeting to all entitled to attend.

 The Officials of the Federation shall be the persons elected or appointed in accordance with these Rules to be representatives of its members, or some of them, and shall include all Officers.
-The Officers of the Federation shall be the National President, the National Vice President, the National Deputy Vice President, the Immediate Past President, and the members of the National Council, the Chief Executive, the Head of Finance and the National Trustees.
+The Officers of the Federation shall be the National President, the National Vice President, the National Deputy Vice President, the Immediate Past President, and the members of the National Council, the Chief Operating Officer, the Head of Finance and the National Trustees.

 (a) Elected Officials As from 11 June 2014 all Elected Officials of the Federation must be members of the Federation (with the exception of Branch Secretaries who were elected prior to this date who may stand for re-election but any newly elected branch secretary must be a member of the NFRN).
 No person may hold the position of District Trustee/Treasurer and that of District President or District Vice President at the same time.
 The following Officials shall be elected at Annual Conference.
 These shall be: The National President, National Vice President, National Deputy Vice President and the Trustees.
 Furthermore no person may hold a position at Branch, District, or National if that person is delinquent in paying monies owed to the NFRN or Voluntary funds.